leandrodelafuente/Training/README.md

 # Training
-Repor for testing and learning new stuff
+Repo for testing and learning new stuff